andreisacal/SE-Distributed-System/README.md

 The system demonstrates fundamental principles of distributed systems using Java.
 This project includes various communication strategies between a master node and worker nodes, showcasing different methods such as single-threaded communication, multi-threaded sequential processing, broadcast messaging and chain message passing.
 Each approach provides unique insights into handling tasks, message passing, and synchronization in a distributed environment.

 While this project covers essential distributed communication strategies, there are several areas for future exploration and enhancement:
+ - Unified Communication Patterns: Given more time, the project would be enhanced to integrate all four communication patterns into a single system.
+This would allow the user to select the desired communication pattern, without needing to relaunch the terminals for each test.
+This integrated approach would simplify the testing process and make the system more versatile and user friendly.
+ - Automated Worker Discovery: In the current implementation of the "Round-Robin Messaging" task, users must manually input the total number of workers when launching each worker node.
+Future work will focus on eliminating this manual step by developing a solution where the master and worker nodes automatically discover and keep track of the total number of workers in the system.
- - Error Handling and Robustness: Enhance the system's resilience by implementing comprehensive error handling, fault tolerance mechanisms, and automatic recovery from network failures or node crashes.
+ - Error Handling and Robustness: Enhance the system by implementing comprehensive error handling, fault tolerance mechanisms and automatic recovery from node crashes.
- - Introduce techniques for dynamic scaling of worker nodes and efficiently handle various workloads to improve system performance under high demand.
+ - Scalability: Introduce techniques for scaling of worker nodes and efficiently handle various workloads to improve system performance under high demand.
- - Security Enhancements: Implement security measures such as data encryption, secure authentication and authorisation to protect data integrity and prevent unauthorised access.
+ - Security Enhancements: Implement security measures such as data encryption and secure authentication to protect data integrity and prevent unauthorised access.
  - Integration with Message Queues: Implement and explore message queues and streaming platforms like Apache Kafka and RabbitMQ.
-These technologies can improve the scalability, reliability, and decoupling of components in a distributed system, allowing for efficient handling of high-throughput data streams and complex message routing patterns.
+These technologies can improve the scalability and reliability allowing for efficient handling of high-throughput data streams and complex message routing patterns.
- - Real-World Applications: Apply these concepts to real-world applications, such as chat/notification systems, IoT systems, distributed data processing tasks and applications that require real-time collaboration.
+ - Real World Applications: Apply these concepts to real-world applications, such as chat/notification systems, IoT systems, distributed data processing tasks and applications that require real-time collaboration.

 ## 📝 References